department-of-veterans-affairs/health-apis-deployer/README.md

 This project is the home for the
 [Health APIs](https://github.com/department-of-veterans-affairs/health-apis/) CD/CI pipeline.
 This pipeline is used for automatic building, testing, and blue-green deployments.
-Health APIs consists of the three applications, Argonaut, Mr. Anderson, and Identity Service.
+Health APIs consists of the several applications, Kong, Argonaut, Clinician Argonaut, Mr. Anderson, and Identity Service.
 This deployer will manage the configuration of OpenShift and applications.

 ##### Key Concepts
 - This Jenkins job produces an _Upgraderator_ Docker image that contains everything it needs